samrocketman/docker-production-ready-flask/README.md

 Follow docker best practices:

 - Smart init program to handle proces signals.
-- Web server starts in foreground.
+- Web server starts in foreground with HTTP/2 support.
 - Web server logs to stdout and stderr to be handled by Docker instead of writing to disk.